-The Land Groups Incorporation (Amendment) Act 2009 also introduced many improvements to the way in which ILGs are governed by Management Committees, including:36
+The Land Groups Incorporation (Amendment) Act 2009 also introduced many improvements to the way in which ILGs are governed by Management Committees, including:45

-- The requirement to hold an Annual General Meeting - The requirement for a Management Committee to have between 6 -10 people, including at least two women - The requirement for a quorum of at least 60% attendance at meetings in order for business to be transacted, with at least 10% present being of the other gender. - The need for the Management Committee to keep bank accounts, which must be open to inspection by the Registrar, the dispute-settlement authority, or any member, at all times - The need for the Management Committee to maintain an up to date register of its members. - The introduction of a detailed Code of Conduct for members of the Management Committee, which includes a prohibition on "self dealings":
+- The requirement to hold an Annual General Meeting - The requirement for a Management Committee to have between 6 -10 people, including at least two women - The requirement for a quorum of at least 60% attendance at meetings in order for business to be transacted, with at least 10% present being of the other gender. - The need for the Management Committee to keep bank accounts, which must be open to inspection by the Registrar, the dispute-settlement authority, or any member, at all times - The need for the Management Committee to maintain an up to date register of its members. - The introduction of a detailed Code of Conduct for members of the Management Committee, which includes a prohibition of "self-dealings":

-The Land Groups Incorporation (Amendment) Act provides that all current and existing ILGs will cease to exist five years after the amending Act comes into force.
+Finally, the Land Groups Incorporation (Amendment) Act provides that all current and existing ILGs will cease to exist five years after the amending Act comes into force.
 Within the five-year transitional period, existing ILGs can reapply for incorporation under the new provisions.

-The ILG dispute resolution process
+e) The ILG dispute resolution process and implications for REDD+

 If an ILG conducts a REDD+ demonstration activity it will need to have a mechanism by which disputes can be resolved.
-One of the stated purposes of the Land Groups Incorporation Act 1974 is to encourage better and more effective settlement of disputes within ILGs by encouraging ILGs to resolve disputes themselves.37 As a result, the Land Groups Incorporation Act 1974 contains very detailed dispute settlement provisions to address disputes which arise after incorporation has taken place.
+One of the stated purposes of the Land Groups Incorporation Act 1974 is to encourage better and more effective settlement of disputes within ILGs by encouraging ILGs to resolve disputes themselves.46 As a result, the Land Groups Incorporation Act 1974 contains detailed provisions for settling disputes which may arise after incorporation has taken place.

 However, dispute settlement provisions do not apply to all disputes concerning ILG's.
-They can only be used to resolve:38
+They can only be used to resolve:47